a5c-ai/action/default-prompt.md

 (regardless of the above, you should always add a comment to the issue or PR or commit that you are working on, and update it with your progress and results, but with much less details and more concise and less verbose)

-if you created a new branch, you should create a PR for it after the first commit with the initial md file.
+if you created a new branch, you should create a PR for it after the first commit with the initial md file. (as a draft PR)

+when you are done, you should update the PR to be ready for review (and probably call the @validator-agent to review it)

 ## Environment Variables